-MassMutual issues commercial paper in the form of Notes in minimum denominations of \$250 thousand up to a total aggregation of \$1 billion with maturity dates up to a maximum of 270 days from the date of issuance.
+MassMutual issues commercial paper in the form of Notes in minimum denominations of \$250 thousand up to a total aggregation of \$1,000 million with maturity dates up to a maximum of 270 days from the date of issuance.
 Noninterest bearing Notes are sold at par less a discount representing an interest factor.
 Interest bearing Notes are sold at par.
 The Notes are not redeemable or subject to voluntary prepayments by MassMutual.
-The Notes had a carrying value and face amount of \$250 million as of December 31, 2017 and 2016.
-Notes issued in 2017 had interest rates ranging from 0.60% to 1.25% with maturity dates ranging from 1 to 41 days.
-Interest expense for commercial paper was \$2.6 million for the year ended December 31, 2017 and less than \$1 million for the year ended December 31, 2016.
+The Notes had a carrying value and face amount of \$250 million as of December 31, 2018 and 2017.
+Notes issued in 2018 had interest rates ranging from 2.05% to 2.50% with maturity dates ranging from 25 to 40 days.
+Interest expense for commercial paper was \$5 million for the year ended December 31, 2018 and \$3 million for the year ended December 31, 2017.

-MassMutual has a \$1 billion, five-year credit facility, with a syndicate of lenders that can be used for general corporate purposes and to support commercial paper borrowings.
+MassMutual has a \$1,000 million, five-year credit facility, with a syndicate of lenders that can be used for general corporate purposes and to support commercial paper borrowings.
+During December 2018, the facility was renewed and the scheduled maturity is December 2023.
+The facility includes two one-year extension options that may be exercised with proper notification as set forth in the agreement.
 The facility has an upsize option for an additional \$500 million.
-The terms of the credit facility provide for, among other provisions, covenants pertaining to liens, fundamental changes, transactions with affiliates and adjusted statutory surplus.
-As of and for the years ended December 31, 2017 and 2016, MassMutual was in compliance with all covenants under the credit facility.
-For the years ended December 31, 2017 and 2016, there were no draws on the credit facilities.
-Credit facility fees were less than \$1 million for the years ended December 31, 2017 and December 31, 2016.
+The terms of the credit facility additionally provide for, among other provisions, covenants pertaining to liens, fundamental changes, transactions with affiliates and adjusted statutory surplus.
+As of and for the years ended December 31, 2018 and 2017, MassMutual was in compliance with all covenants under the credit facility.
+For the years ended December 31, 2018 and 2017, there were no draws on the credit facilities.
+Credit facility fees were less than \$1 million for the years ended December 31, 2018 and December 31, 2017.